About the Project

 In 2013, California enacted the Local Control Funding Formula (LCFF), the country’s most ambitious school funding strategy.
 Among the major changes: rather than strict, state-mandated requirements, Local Education Agencies (LEAs) as part of the law are required to create their own roadmaps for local school spending working with key stakeholders to help craft their plans.

-Eight years later, we’re starting to understand where and how LCFF models are succeeding.
+A decade later, we’re starting to understand where and how LCFF models are succeeding.
 We’re also able to look more honestly at the pitfalls of local control—especially the challenge of making participatory democracy real.

 We’re working in partnership with five districts around the state to study how they have implemented LCFF to create more equitable learning conditions.
 We met with district and school leaders, teachers, students and parents to see where the process worked and if and how it fell short.